Decoding Melodic Intuition through Cognitive Science

 The concepts of priming and implicit learning lead directly to a highly influential theory of music cognition: Leonard Meyer’s thesis that musical emotion and meaning are generated through the fulfillment and thwarting of expectation (Zangwill, 2021).
 For Meyer, a musical event has meaning because it points to and makes us expect another musical event.
 The satisfaction, surprise, or even frustration we feel in response to the music that follows is the basis of our aesthetic experience.

 MFT’s understanding of melodic figures and gestures perfectly resonates with this principle.
-While other music researchers have deftly applied Gestalt principles to broader musical phenomena (e.g., phrases, phrase grouping, rhythm, and form), MFT is the first theory to leverage these laws specifically to systematize the mezzo-level building blocks of intuitive melodic construction—how its figures form melodic gestures and how those gestures interact.
+While other music researchers have deftly applied Gestalt principles to broader musical phenomena (e.g., phrases, phrase grouping, rhythm, and form), MFT is the first theory to leverage these laws specifically to systematize the mezzo-level units of intuitive melodic construction—how figures form melodic gestures and how those gestures interact.
 This gesture-level analysis illuminates entirely new ways to understand how music generates coherence and propels motion at the fundamental level of composerly intuition, opening transformative avenues for research and application.
-As such, MFT’s distinction between “normal” and “modified” behaviors offers a practical toolkit for managing Meyerian expectation:

 This is a crucial distinction.
 Unlike theories that focus on note-to-note (or “micro-level”) predictions, MFT’s approach is inherently Gestalt-based, operating at the level of the gesture—the smallest recognized perceptual whole.
-It is here, within the very DNA of the melody’s building blocks, that MFT provides a practical toolkit for manipulating the listener’s expectations, thereby generating emotion and meaning in a way that bridges the gap between the single note and the complete phrase.
+It is here, within the very DNA of the melodic figures, that MFT provides a practical toolkit for manipulating the listener’s expectations, thereby generating emotion and meaning in a way that bridges the gap between the single note and the complete phrase.

 This Meyerian framework extends from the intuitive to the conscious.
 While the manipulation of figures often occurs at an unconscious level, MFT’s schemas (Fuentes, MFT, Tier 4: Melodic Schemas) provide a framework for the deliberate, conscious management of expectation at a higher structural level.
 The concept of “schemas for breaking schemas,” in particular, formalizes the creative act of “haphazardly” deviating from established patterns.
 It is Meyerian expectation management writ large, transforming what might otherwise be random “rule-breaking” into a structured, artistic choice.
 This allows composers to move from the unconscious assimilation of melodic grammar to its deliberate and masterful control, bridging the gap between mere imitation and genuine originality.